yitianfrankli/numipp/README.md

 since $e^{\alpha _{i}}>0$ rules out the solution with the negative root.
 Taking the logarithm gives $\widehat{\alpha} _{i}(\beta;z _{i})$.

 # Reference
 Andersen, Erling Bernhard (1970).
-“Asymptotic Properties of Conditional Maximum-Likelihood Estima- tors”.
+“Asymptotic Properties of Conditional Maximum-Likelihood Estimators”.
 In: Journal of the Royal Statistical Society.
 Series B (Methodological) 32.2, pp. 283–301.

 Chamberlain, Gary (2010).
 “Binary Response Models for Panel Data: Identification and Information”.
 In: Econometrica 78.1, pp. 159–168.

 Fernández-Val, Iván and Martin Weidner (2018).
-“Fixed Effects Estimation of Large-T Panel Data Mod- els”.
+“Fixed Effects Estimation of Large-T Panel Data Models”.
 In: Annual Review of Economics 10.1, pp. 109–138.

 Hahn, Jinyong and Whitney Newey (2004).
 “Jackknife and Analytical Bias Reduction for Nonlinear Panel Models”.
 In: Econometrica 72.4, pp. 1295–1319.

 Kim, Min Seong and Yixiao Sun (2016).
 “Bootstrap and K-Step Bootstrap Bias Correction for Fixed Effects Estimators in Nonlinear Panel Data Models”.
 In: Econometric Theory 32.6, pp. 1523–1568.

 Neyman, J. and Elizabeth L. Scott (1948).
-“Consistent Estimates Based on Partially Consistent Obser- vations”.
+“Consistent Estimates Based on Partially Consistent Observations”.
 In: Econometrica 16.1, pp. 1–32.

 Pace, Luigi and Alessandra Salvan (2006).
-“Adjustments of the Profile Likelihood from a New Perspec- tive”.
+“Adjustments of the Profile Likelihood from a New Perspective”.
 In: Journal of Statistical Planning and Inference 136.10, pp. 3554–3564.